-The intent of this EQO is to maintain seafood safe for human consumption (a social value), with the exception of a small area surrounding the ocean outlet where EQO 2 may not apply as seafood may be unsafe to eat.
+The intent of this EQO is to maintain seafood safe for human consumption (a social value), except for a small area surrounding the ocean outlet where EQO 2 may not apply and seafood may be unsafe to eat.
 Formal management zones have been established for the Sepia Depression outlet.
 Microbiological contaminants and algal biotoxins are monitored at the boundary of the Shellfish Harvesting Exclusion Zone (SHEZ) to ensure the EQO is being met.

-Maintenance of Primary and Secondary Contact Recreation EQO
+Maintenance of Primary and Secondary Contact Recreation (EQO)

 The intent of the primary and secondary contact EQOs are to support swimming and boating activities, respectively.
-The EQOs apply throughout Perth's coastal waters with the exception of areas around ocean outlets, where water quality may not be suitable for swimming.
-A formal area where primary contact recreation is not recommended has been established for the Sepia Depression outlet.
-This is known as the recreational exclusion zone.
+The EQOs apply throughout Perth's coastal waters except to areas around ocean outlets, where water quality may not be suitable for swimming.
+An area where primary contact recreation is not recommended has been established for the Sepia Depression outlet.
+This is known as the recreational contact zone.